scchow/PneuNet/README.md

 You must use a console that supports ANSI color escape sequences.
 This means CMD and PowerShell on Windows won't work.
 If you're using Windows, try installing WSL by searching for "Ubuntu" on the Windows Store and following the instructions.

 ## Arduino
-The Arduino connects with ASCII encoding and 9600 baud over whatever serial connection is available on the host.
-The commands are effectively time-delimited.
-The format of each command is numbers separated by spaces.
-Numbers specify the desired duty cycle within the range [0, 255].
-The first number is for pin 0 (as specified at the top of `arduino.ino`), the second for pin 1, etc. until the input buffer is empty.
-Any pins not changed are set to 0, and any extra pins specified are ignored.
-Sending 'a' aborts operation by setting all duty cycles to 0.
-After any command, the Arduino sends 'r' in response to acknowledge it has read the command.
+The Arduino Mega 2560 connects with ASCII encoding and 9600 baud over whatever serial connection is available on the host.
+Numbers specify the desired duty cycle within the range [0, 100].
+First, send 'y' to enable listeneing for valves.
+Each command that specifies valve openings must start with 'v'.
+The first number (after 'v') is for the first pin, the second for the second pin, etc. until 4 pins have been read.
+Any pins not changed are set to 0.
+Within a command, parameters are separated by spaces.
+For example, to set pins 1-4 to increments of 25%, send `y` and `v 25 50 75 100`.
+The Arduino code sets registers specific to the Arduino Mega 2560 to change the PWM output frequency, so this code will only work on that board.

 ## Attribution
 This repository is maintained by Oregon State University mLab, for research in soft robotics.
-All code developed by Gabriel Kulp: kulpga[at]oregonstate[dot]edu.
+All code developed by Gabriel Kulp (kulpga[at]oregonstate[dot]edu), except when specified differently in the program header.